shoui520/shoui520.github.io/docs/shouimethod.md

 ### Novel reading setup

-My novel reading setup, if you were to simplify it was just:
+My novel reading setup, if you were to simplify it, was just:

 - Go to [ッツ](https://reader.ttsu.app/)
 - Load an .epub